-Rules concerning the certification of unions vary and applicable legislation sets out the manner in which unions can establish bargaining rights, as well as the rules surrounding the termination of such rights.
+Issues relating to collective bargaining and unfair labour practices are addressed by provincial and federal labour relations legislation.
+Rules concerning the certification of unions vary, (legislation sets out the manner in which unions can establish bargaining rights), as well as the rules surrounding the termination of such rights.
 Once a union is certified as the representative of a bargaining unit and has given notice to the employer, the employer has a duty to bargain with that union in good faith to reach a collective agreement.

-Each provincial labour relations legislative framework also specifically deals with employers involved in the construction industry.
+The labour relations legislative framework also deals with employers involved in the construction industry.
 These vary from province to province, as well as federally, and are often quite different from the normal rules for non-construction employers.